 “If it takes the wings of the morning, and dwell in the uttermost parts of the sea…”

-Located adjacent to Hawaii’s largest sugar factory is the Alexander & Baldwin Sugar Museum in Puunene, Maui.
-The museum is just 1,800 square feet, but should not to be overlooked when visiting historical attractions on the Valley Isle.
-Maui’s Sugar Museum has a pretty thorough collection of exhibits and historical information about not only Maui’s agricultural history with sugar production but also glimpses into Maui’s colonial past.
+The Alexander & Baldwin Sugar Museum in Puunene is located adjacent to Hawaii’s largest sugar factory (now closed).
+The museum is just 1,800 square feet but should not be overlooked when visiting historical attractions on the Valley Isle.
+Maui’s Sugar Museum has a comprehensive collection of exhibits and historical information about Maui’s agricultural history and colonial past.

 Enjoying a horseback riding tour in Maui is one of the best ways to explore Maui’s aina (land).
-From atop of a horse, you can enjoy the terrain up close and personal, and have a really wonderful vantage point for checking out Maui’s amazing mountain and coastal views.
+You can experience the terrain up close and personal from the top of a horse.
+While engaging in this popular Maui activity, riders have a fantastic vantage point to check out Maui’s amazing mountain and coastal views.

-Head to Historic Lahaina Town to see and hear the House Shakers perform at Fleetwood’s on Front Street.
-Owned by Mick Fleetwood of the legendary band, Fleetwood Mac, all guests will love a romantic sunset dinner and a show with his awesome house band.
+Head to Historic Lahaina Town to see and hear the House Shakers perform at Fleetwood’s on Front Street, owned by Mick Fleetwood of the legendary band Fleetwood Mac.
+Guests here will love a romantic sunset dinner and a show with his incredible house band.

-Maui Pineapple Tours are now available twice a day, 7 days a week.
-Located at the Hali’imaile Pineapple Plantation, everyone will enjoy checking out the only pineapple tour in Maui, and the only tour of a working pineapple plantation in the whole United States!
+Located at the Hali’imaile Pineapple Plantation, everyone will enjoy checking out the only pineapple tour in Maui and the only tour of a working pineapple plantation in the United States!

 The Hawaii Nature Center has been providing environmental immersion educational programs in Hawaii since 1981.
 Located on Oahu and Maui, the Maui field site locations are Iao Valley and Kealia Pond.
-Since creation, over 850,000 children have participated in their programs.
+Since its creation, over 850,000 children have participated in its programs.

-A visit to Maui Chocolate Tasting is the perfect activity for foodies and chocolate lovers who are visiting Maui.
-Formerly known as Maui Chocolate Tours, Maui Chocolate Tasting’s new production kitchen is located in North Kihei behind the Tesoro Gas Station, on Maui’s South Shore.
+A visit to Maui Chocolate Tasting is the perfect activity for foodies and chocolate lovers visiting Maui.
+Formerly known as Maui Chocolate Tours, Maui Chocolate Tasting’s new production kitchen is located in North Kihei behind the Tesoro Gas Station on Maui’s South Shore.

 Do you need a break from the sun?
 Are you ready for a live-action immersive adventure on Maui that will test your wit?
-At Maui Escape Rooms, guest can put on the hat of treasure-hunter, clue finder, cryptologist and more!
-This is a fun packed 60-minute experience that can be enjoyed by families, friends and/or co-workers alike.
+At Maui Escape Rooms, guests can wear the hat of a treasure-hunter, clue finder, cryptologist, and more!